imzbf/md-editor-rt/README.md

 - Beautify your content by `prettier`(only for markdown content, not the code and other text).
 - Multi-language, build-in Chinese and English(default: Chinese).
 - Upload picture, paste or clip the picture and upload it.
-- Render article directly(no editor，no event listener, only preview content).
+- Render article directly(no editor, no event listener, only preview content).
 - Preview themes, support `defalut`、`vuepress`、`github` styles(not identical).
 - `mermaid`(>=1.3.0).
 - `katex` mathematical formula（>=1.4.0）.